elf11/MLab_Initial_Contribution/README.md

 * the way I decided to structure the query was highly influenced by the PDE Charts document https://code.google.com/p/m-lab/wiki/PDEChartsNDT , in there there were presented common sense rules about how to restrict the queries and to not permit incomplete tests to affect the data; I've mostly used the conditions presented in there on how to identify and take out the incomplete tests
 * next, I've considered that I should run the tests for a significant period of time, I've firstly considered to run the queries for data pertaining to the second half of 2012 (July - December).
 Then, after running the querries a few times and trying to sort out and correlate what I was expecting with what the data was showing I've realised that a shorter amount of time might be more appropriate, so I've decided to run the queries on the July month's data (2012).
+* the general structure of the queries was influenced mainly by what I wanted to measure, I've run both queries with transfer from the client to the server connection_spec.data_direction = 0 , meaning that I've measured the upload
+* something else that I've realized after reanalyzing the queries was the fact that I've ignored the web100_log_entry.is_last_entry = True , as said in the PDEChartsNDT documentation this indicates to BigQuery the result of the tests.
+* some of the problems I've encountered while structuring and visualizing the results of the queries were that there was too much data and couldn't figure out a nice/neat way to make it easily readable

 query2:
+client-to-server
 One of the model querries from the PDE document; I've aggregated the data based by the date and the throughput sum and order by date.

 	select